hyperledger/fabric-sdk-node/docs/tutorials/transaction-commit-events.md

 The SDK provides several selectable strategies for how it should wait for commit events following a transaction invocation.
-The available strategies are defined in `EventHandlerStrategies`.
+The available strategies are defined in `DefaultEventHandlerStrategies`.
 The desired strategy is (optionally) specified as an argument to `connect()` on the `Gateway`, and is used for all transaction invocations on Contracts obtained from that Gateway instance.